nstack-io/docs/docs/Privacy.md

 If you do not wish, that this collection of information endure, you should delete your cookies in your browser and avoid further use of this website.
 Below we have elaborated on what information is collected, their purposes and which third parties have access to them.

 **cookies**
-The website uses “cookies”, which is a text file that is stored on your computer, mobile or mobile.
+The website uses “cookies”, which is a text file that is stored on your computer, mobile or tablet.
 Similarly for the purpose of recognizing it, remembering settings, performing statistics, and targeting ads.
 Cookies can not contain malicious code such as virus.

 It is possible to delete or block cookies.
 See the guide: http://minecookies.org/cookiehandtering